weewx/weewx/docs_src/custom/introduction.md

 * WeeWX then compiles these LOOP packets into regularly spaced "archive records".
-For most types, the archive record contains the average value seen in all of the LOOP packets over the archive interval (typically 5 minutes).
+For most types, the archive record contains the average value seen in all the LOOP packets over the archive interval (typically 5 minutes).
 For extensive types, such as rain, it is the sum of all values over the archive interval.